Nephronophthisis and autosomal dominant tubulointerstitial kidney disease are caused by inherited genetic defects.

 Family history of this type of kidney disease is an important clue to the diagnosis.
 Laboratory tests indicate poor kidney function, dilute urine, and possibly a low level of sodium or potassium and high level of uric acid in the blood.

-Treatment includes controlling high blood pressure, anemia, and levels of sodium and uric acid in the body.
+Treatment includes controlling high blood pressure and anemia, as well as the levels of sodium and uric acid in the body.
 Children with slowed growth may need nutritional supplements or growth hormone.
 Allopurinol may be given to people who develop gout.
 Particularly in nephronophthisis, a large daily intake of fluids and salt (sodium) is needed to compensate for the excessive excretion of sodium and the production of large volumes of dilute urine.
 When end-stage kidney failure occurs, chronic kidney disease develops, and dialysis or kidney transplantation may be needed.

 Drugs Mentioned In This Article